The Best Space Documentaries to Binge Watch in 2020

 Space is one of those things that is immensely interesting to learn about but also beautiful to look at.
 It’s easy to be awed at the sights of majestic galaxies and mesmerising nebulae while listening to the suave voice of Neil DeGrasse Tyson telling you all about how you’d probably not survive more than a couple of minutes out there without a spacesuit.
-Nevertheless, I have found space documentaries to be very easy to watch and they kind of bring a lot of things into perspective (the whole ‘we are so small’ shebang).
+Nevertheless, I have found space documentaries (and movies) to be very easy to watch and they kind of bring a lot of things into perspective (the whole ‘we are so small’ shebang).

 If you fancy a little bit of space exploration while sat comfortably on your sofa under a blanket, here is our space documentary selection.

 Table of Content